mblanchard10/Combinations-Permuations/README.md

-# CSC2342-01 F20 Lab Five
+# CSC2342-01 F20 Lab Six
 ## Dr. Jason M. Pittman

 ## Purpose
 The purpose of this work is to implement a program to test whether a given positive integer is prime or composite.

 ## Requirements
 Your program, at a minimum, must include the following features.
-Be certain to submit your assignment in Blackboard$^1$ after you are finished programming *and* testing.
+Be certain to submit your assignment after you are finished programming *and* testing.

 ## Features
    The minimum features are as follows.
 I recommend programming to each successive feature and testing it before moving on.